michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.9.4 =
+- Fixed a bug that thumbnails of the category unit type were not displayed properly, which has started since v3.9.0.

 = 3.9.3 - 11/13/2019 =
 - Fixed a bug that the `Sort` unit option of the category unit type did not take effect, which has started since v3.9.0.